-AB 1639 requires that parents are provided an information sheet on sudden cardiac arrest symptoms and warning signs each school year before the pupil participates in an athletic activity.
-Parents must acknowledge that they received this information.
+AB 1639 requires that parents are provided an acknowledgement of receipt and review on sudden cardiac arrest symptoms and warning signs each school year before the pupil participates in an athletic activity.
 The bill requires an athletic director, coach, athletic trainer, or authorized person to remove from participation a pupil who passes out or faints while participating in or immediately following an athletic activity.